archesproject/arches-querysets/README.md

 ### Thanks

 We are grateful to members of the Arches community that have shared prior work in this area: in particular, the approaches linked in the [precedents](#how-does-this-compare-to-other-approaches).

+### Developer Setup (for contributing to the Arches Querysets project)

+1. Download the arches-querysets repo:

+    a.
+If using the [Github CLI](https://cli.github.com/): `gh repo clone archesproject/arches-querysets`

+    b.
+If not using the Github CLI: `git clone https://github.com/archesproject/arches-querysets.git`

+2. Download the arches package:

+    a.
+If using the [Github CLI](https://cli.github.com/): `gh repo clone archesproject/arches`

+    b.
+If not using the Github CLI: `git clone https://github.com/archesproject/arches.git`

+3. Create a virtual environment outside of both repositories:
+    ```
+    python3 -m venv ENV
+    ```

+4. Activate the virtual enviroment in your terminal:
+    ```
+    source ENV/bin/activate
+    ```

+5. Navigate to the `arches-querysets` directory, and install the project (with optional and development dependencies):
+    ```
+    cd arches-querysets
+    pip install -e '.[drf]' --group dev
+    ```

+6. Also install core arches for local development:
+    ```
+    pip install -e ../arches
+    ```

+7. Run the Django server:
+    ```
+    python manage.py runserver
+    ```

+## Committing changes

+NOTE: Changes are committed to the arches-querysets repository.

+1. Navigate to the repository
+    ```
+    cd arches-querysets
+    ```

+2. Cut a new git branch
+    ```
+    git checkout origin/main -b my-descriptive-branch-name
+    ```

+3. Add your changes to the current git commit
+    ```
+    git status
+    git add -- path/to/file path/to/second/file
+    git commit -m "Descriptive commit message"
+    ```

+4. Update the remote repository with your commits:
+    ```
+    git push origin HEAD
+    ```

+5. Navigate to https://github.com/archesproject/arches-querysets/pulls to see and commit the pull request.